GoLangsam/pipe/examples/httpsyet/README.md

 and do not need to have `Feed` spawn the `queueURLs` function any more.
 We may feed synchonously now!

 But now we also do not need to bother `Feed` with the need of registering new traffic (using `t.Add(len(urls))`) up front.
-Instead we use `SitePipeEnter` (a companion of `SiteDoneLeave`) at the entrnace of our network processor.
+Instead we use `SitePipeEnter` (a companion of `SiteDoneLeave`) at the entrance of our network processor.

 Thus, the network becomes more flexible and more self-contained and gives less burden to it's surroundings.